microtodd/mysqsworker/README.md

 visibilityTimeout   = 1             Defaults to 1, you probably don't need to change this unless you have a long-running module
-WaitTimeSeconds     = 20            Long polling, max is 20, you probably don't need to change this unless you have a LOT of rpc calls testMode            = true          true or false, if true this runs unit tests and exits region              = 'us-east-1'   Defaults to us-east-1
+WaitTimeSeconds     = 20            Long polling, max is 20, you probably don't need to change this unless you have a LOT of rpc calls testMode            = true          true or false, if true this runs unit tests and exits daemonMode          = true          true or false, if true this runs as a daemon region              = us-east-1     Defaults to us-east-1

 [queues]
 queueName       = queueUrl          Queues must have unique names and URLs